-LITERATURE OF THE RENAISANCE.
-(3) Representative authors of the sixteenth century.
-Offered in 1972-1973.
-AR MOVEMENTS OF THE TWENTETH CENTURY.
+- 215. LITERATURE OF THE RENAISSANCE.
+Representative authors of the sixteenth century. - 216.
+ART MOVEMENTS OF THE TWENTIETH CENTURY.
 (3) The major artistic outburst in France from the beginning of the century: cubism, dadaism, surrealism, "Nouvelle critique" new novel, the theater of the absurd.

-- FRENCH PHONETICS AND DICTION.
-(3) Sounds and rhythmic groups; practical exercises of pronunciation based on phonetics; laboratory drills, recordings, oral readings, and recitations of literary texts. - ADVANCED COMPOSITION.
-An intensive study of the more complex aspects of discourse and style.
+Offered in 1973-1974. - FRENCH PHONETICS AND DICTION.
+(3) Sounds and hythmic groups; practical exercises of pronunciation based on phonetics; laboratory drills, recordings, oral readings, and recitations of literary texts.
+Offered in 1973-1974. - ADVANCED COMPOSITION.
+(3) An intensive study of the more complex aspects of discourse and style.
 Prerequisite, French 117.
-Offered in 1972-1973. - 315.
-THE MIDDLE AGES.